user profile avatar

 Bio

-I’m Nigel Mushambi (He, Him, His), currently pursuing an Associate of Applied Science in Electrical Technology at North Dakota College of Science.
-I’m passionate about electrical systems, analog circuitry, and the role skilled trades play in building reliable infrastructure.
-As co-owner of Gemstone Geniuses, I teach youth critical thinking through project-based learning—bridging technical knowledge with practical application.
-With over 600 volunteer hours, I’ve earned the Presidential Volunteer Service Award four times.
+My name is Nigel Mushambi (he, him, his), and I am currently pursuing an Associate of Applied Science in Electrical Technology at North Dakota College of Science.
+I am especially interested in electrical systems, analog circuitry, and the role skilled trades play in building reliable infrastructure.
+As co-owner of Gemstone Geniuses, I teach youth critical thinking through project-based learning, helping bridge technical concepts with practical application.
+I have completed more than 600 hours of volunteer service and have earned the Presidential Volunteer Service Award four times.
 As a youth ambassador for JB Dondolo, I helped raise funds for a borehole that now supplies clean water to a school and hospital in Igusi, Zimbabwe.
-Whether I’m troubleshooting a breadboard, mentoring students, or speaking publicly as an author and entrepreneur, I bring the same mindset: precision, consistency, and service.
-Outside the lab and classroom, I enjoy playing chess and basketball, baking, and exploring how everyday systems work.
-I believe electrical work is more than a career—it’s a craft that powers possibility.
-My long-term goal is to become a master electrician, applying my skills to real-world challenges and contributing to projects that make a lasting impact.
+These experiences reinforced my belief that skilled work can strengthen essential systems and support communities in meaningful ways.
+Whether I am troubleshooting a breadboard, mentoring students, or speaking publicly as an author and entrepreneur, I bring the same mindset to my work: precision, consistency, and service.
+Outside the lab and classroom, I enjoy playing chess and basketball, baking, and exploring how everyday systems function.
+My long-term goal is to become a Master Electrician, applying my skills to real-world challenges and contributing to projects that strengthen infrastructure and expand opportunity.

 Education